-The Supervisory Board of ALTANA AG, carrying out the functions stipulated by law and the Articles of Association, closely followed the work of the Management Board and monitored its management activities in the 2020 fiscal year.
+The Supervisory Board of ALTANA AG, carrying out the functions stipulated by law and the Articles of Association, closely followed the work of the Management Board and monitored its management activities in the 2021 fiscal year.
 The Supervisory Board dealt in depth with the situation and development of the company as well as with various current issues.
-The Supervisory Board was regularly informed by the Management Board about the respective agenda items through presentations and oral reports in meetings, which were held in 2020 without exception via video conference due to the coronavirus pandemic.
+The Supervisory Board was regularly informed by the Management Board about the respective agenda items through presentations and oral reports in meetings.
 The Supervisory Board also regularly received additional written reports.
 Between Supervisory Board meetings, the Chairman of the Management Board informed the Chairman of the Supervisory Board about significant developments and events, and discussed pending or planned decisions with him.
 The Supervisory Board was involved in all major company decisions.

 Meetings of the Supervisory Board

-In the 2020 fiscal year, the Supervisory Board held four regular meetings and two constitutive meetings.
+In the 2021 fiscal year, the Supervisory Board held four regular meetings and one constitutive meeting.
 At the regular meetings, the economic situation and the development perspectives of the ALTANA Group, as well as important business events, including acquisitions, were discussed and deliberated on in detail.
 In addition to regular reporting on ALTANA’s sales, earnings, and financial development, the Supervisory Board dealt in depth with the strategy of ALTANA and its individual divisions.
 In each of the four regular Supervisory Board meetings, the Management Board reported to the Supervisory Board in detail about the effects of the coronavirus pandemic on the company and the measures the management had taken with the help of crisis teams expressly set up for this purpose to protect the health of employees and to minimize the pandemic’s negative effects on business.
 Furthermore, in the 2021 fiscal year the Supervisory Board intensively discussed the situation, development, and plans of the BYK, ECKART, and ACTEGA divisions.
 Against the backdrop of the company’s Keep Changing Agenda, the committee discussed the circular economy and its significance for ALTANA with an external expert.
 The Supervisory Board learned about talent management, the New Normal, and transformation projects in human resources, as well as the longterm realignment of the Group’s external financing.
-The Supervisory Board received regular updates on the company’s participation in the Israeli Landa Corporation Ltd. (“Landa Digital Printing”) and devoted one of its 2020 meetings to this investment in detail.
-In addition, the Supervisory Board dealt intensively in 2020 with innovation management at BYK and ECKART and the digital transformation of the Group.
-The Supervisory Board conducted the biennial Supervisory Board self‑assessment (formerly: efficiency review) in the fall of the year.
-Furthermore, the Supervisory Board again adopted targets for the proportion of women on the Supervisory Board and the Management Board.
-At its December meeting, the Supervisory Board dealt in depth with and approved the corporate planning for the next three years and the budget for 2021.
-At the Supervisory Board’s constituent meeting following the Ordinary Annual General Meeting in March, the then Chairman of the Supervisory Board, Dr. Klaus-Jürgen Schmieder, was reelected as Chairman, after previously being reelected as a member of the Supervisory Board by the Annual General Meeting.
-At a second constituent meeting in May following Dr. Schmieder’s departure from the Supervisory Board, the Board elected Dr. Matthias L. Wolfgruber as its new chairman.
+The Supervisory Board received regular updates on the company’s participation in the Israeli Landa Corporation Ltd. (“Landa Digital Printing”) and devoted one of its 2021 meetings to this investment in detail.
+In addition, the Supervisory Board dealt intensively in 2021 with innovation management at ELANTAS and ACTEGA.
+At its December meeting, the Supervisory Board dealt in depth with and approved the corporate planning for the next three years and the budget for 2022.
+At the Supervisory Board’s constituent meeting following the Ordinary Annual General Meeting in March, the then Chairman of the Supervisory Board, Dr. Matthias L. Wolfgruber, was reelected as Chairman, after previously being reelected as a member of the Supervisory Board by the Annual General Meeting.
+At the same meeting, the Supervisory Board elected Mr. Jürgen Bembenek as a member of its Human Resources Committee.

 Meetings of the Committees

 The Human Resources Committee met thrice in the year under review.
-At its meetings, it discussed recommendations to the Supervisory Board on the payment of variable compensation components for 2019 and the payments from the ALTANA Equity Performance Program 2016 to the Management Board members, as well as the targets for the short term bonuses of the Management Board members for 2021 and the allocation values in the ALTANA Equity Performance Program of the Management Board members for 2022.
+At its meetings, it discussed recommendations to the Supervisory Board on the payment of variable compensation components for 2020 and the payments from the ALTANA Equity Performance Program 2017 to the Management Board members, as well as the targets for the short term bonuses of the Management Board members for 2022 and the allocation values in the ALTANA Equity Performance Program of the Management Board members for 2022.
 At its meeting in June, the Human Resources Committee dealt with a review of Management Board compensation on the basis of a current market study commissioned by the company.
 The Audit Committee met twice in the year under review and reported regularly to the Supervisory Board.
 In the presence of the auditor as well as members of the Management Board, the Audit Committee discussed the annual financial statements of ALTANA AG and the ALTANA Group.
 In addition, it dealt with the statutory audit process mandating the auditor, the setting of audit fees, monitoring the auditor’s independence, and the approval of non-auditing services of the auditor.
 Furthermore, the Audit Committee addressed the identification and monitoring of risks in the Group, the Group’s internal auditing activities, ALTANA’s Compliance Management System, as well as the good corporate governance.
-Also, following a recommendation of the German Corporate Governance Code, the Audit Committee 2020 devised a regular assessment of the quality of the audit of the financial statements.
-In December, the Audit Committee dealt with cyber risks threatening the Group and how to defend against them.
-The Mediation Committee, established in accordance with section 27 (3) of the German Codetermination Act, did not convene in the 2020 fiscal year.
+At its March meeting, the Audit Committee received a report on the company’s insurance management in the current insurance market environment.
+In December, the Audit Committee dealt intensively with cyber risks threatening the Group and how to defend against them.
+The Mediation Committee, established in accordance with section 27 (3) of the German Codetermination Act, did not convene in the 2021 fiscal year.

 Annual Financial Statements

-The Annual Financial Statements of ALTANA AG, the Consolidated Financial Statements for the year ended December 31, 2020, and the management report of ALTANA AG, as well as the Group Management Report, were audited by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, which was appointed by the Annual General Meeting and engaged by the Audit Committee of the Supervisory Board, and it issued an unqualified audit opinion in each case.
+The Annual Financial Statements of ALTANA AG, the Consolidated Financial Statements for the year ended December 31, 2021, and the Management Report of ALTANA AG, as well as the Group Management Report, were audited by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, which was appointed by the Annual General Meeting and engaged by the Audit Committee of the Supervisory Board, and it issued an unqualified audit opinion in each case.
 The system for early risk recognition set up for the ALTANA Group pursuant to section 91 of the German Stock Corporation Act was audited, and the examination revealed that the monitoring system is suitable in all material respects for the early recognition, with reasonable assurance, of developments endangering the ability of the company to continue as a going concern.

-The financial statement documentation, the Corporate Report, the reports of PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft on the audit of the Annual Financial Statements and the Consolidated Financial Statements, as well as the Management Board’s proposal for the distribution of the profit, were made available to all Supervisory Board members.
+The financial statement documentation, the Corporate Report, the reports of PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft on the audit of the Annual Financial Statements and the Consolidated Financial Statements, as well as the Management Board’s proposal for the use of the net profit, were made available to all Supervisory Board members.
 The Audit Committee of the Supervisory Board dealt at length with this documentation.
 The Supervisory Board inspected the documentation and dealt with it in depth at its balance sheet meeting in the presence of the auditor, who reported on the main results of the examination.
-The Supervisory Board is in agreement with the findings of the audit without objections and its meeting of March 17, 2021, approved the Annual Financial Statements and Consolidated Financial Statements prepared by the Management Board.
+The Supervisory Board is in agreement with the findings of the audit without objections and in its meeting of March 16, 2022, approved the Annual Financial Statements and Consolidated Financial Statements prepared by the Management Board.
 The Annual Financial Statements are thereby adopted.
-The Supervisory Board evaluated the Management Board’s proposal for the distribution of the profit and is in agreement with its recommendation.
+The Supervisory Board evaluated the Management Board’s proposal for the use of the net profit and is in agreement with its recommendation.